 Faculty Research Spotlight on Dr. Tony Zhou

-May 15, 2017 - The Purdue College of Pharmacy is pleased to highlight Dr. Qi (Tony) Zhou, whose research focuses on pharmaceutical manufacturing and pulmonary drug delivery.
+May 15, 2017 - The Purdue College of Pharmacy is pleased to highlight Dr. Qi (Tony) Zhou, Assistant Professor of Industrial and Physical Pharmacy, whose research focuses on pharmaceutical manufacturing and pulmonary drug delivery.
 Dr. Zhou received his BEng in Pharmaceutics from Shenyang Pharmaceutical University of China and his MS from the National University of Singapore.
 He then completed his PhD in Pharmaceutics at Monash University of Australia and a postdoctoral fellowship at the University of Sydney.
 He joined the Purdue faculty in 2015 as Assistant Professor of Industrial and Physical Pharmacy.
 He is an Editorial Board Member of Journal of Pharmaceutical Sciences and has been awarded many early-career prizes including the AAPS Postdoctoral Fellow, Australian Endeavour Fellowship, Australian Early Career Fellowship (equivalent to NIH K01), and IPEC Emerging Researcher Award.

 What first interested you in your chosen research field?
 Honestly, I started my research in inhalation formulation without any choice—this project was assigned to me by my master study supervisor.
 I totally had no idea what was inhalation therapy 13 years ago (this is an awkward answer).
 I did not say “NO” to that project because after I had done some quick searching in this area, I found it is really an interesting and important field.
 Pollution has caused a rapid increase in pulmonary diseases such as asthma, chronic obstructive pulmonary diseases, and lung cancers in developing countries such as my hometown, China.
 Inhalation therapies become more and more important as effective local treatments for these pulmonary diseases.
 These make me stay in this field for the past 13 years.